shannonyoshi/cookbook-BE/README.md

 ### /recipes/:id GET

 Requires an `authorization` header with a JWT.
-The object represents the issue with the ID specified in the path:
+The object represents the recipe with the ID specified in the path:
 ```
   "recipe": {
         "id": 2,